-If you wonder how to create a QR code for payment, what you need to receive QR payments, or have any other questions about mobile payments, please contact Onix.
+If you have any questions regarding a QR code payment system, what you need to receive QR payments, or any other nuances of mobile payments, please contact Onix.
 We are here to help and share our vast experience!

-The growing need for cashless payments and recognition of their benefits will facilitate customer demand and implementation among merchants worldwide.
+The growing need for cashless payments and recognition of their benefits will drive QR code implementation by merchants worldwide.
 Online payment companies that aim to provide more convenient and safe customer experiences shouldn’t fall behind.

 In this article, we will explain:

 - how a QR code works for payment processing